 Language: English

-This side event sets out to explore the impacts of security developments in the High North and Arctic on ocean-based businesses.
+This side event seeks to explore the impacts of security developments in the High North and in the Arctic on ocean-based businesses.
 This discussion will bring together key stakeholders from business, government, and academia to examine how evolving geopolitical tensions are reshaping the operational environment for industries such as fisheries, aquaculture, energy, tourism and shipping.

-The discussion will take its starting point from the National Threat Assessment 2025, set to be published in February 2025, providing a critical and up-to-date backdrop for understanding the implications of security challenges on ocean-based industries.
+The National Threat Assessment 2025 (to be published in February 2025) will be used as a starting point for the discussion.
+It will provide a critical and up-to-date backdrop for understanding the implications of security challenges on ocean-based industries.

 Held under Chatham House Rules, the session will seek to: